frankcleary/data-science-bytes/content/pandas-bad-join-tip.md

-Title: When pandas joins go wrong: check data types
+Title: When joins go wrong, check data types
 Date: 11-27-2014
 Category: Tips
-Tags: pandas, python, data
+Tags: pandas, python, data, cleaning data

-Writing and debugging joins can be especially difficult when dealing with data living in text files.
+Writing and debugging joins can be especially difficult when dealing with data from text files.
+In some cases there is no resulting data, or (much harder to notice!) a few lines that should be included are dropped.
+Here I'll go into an example of a failed join in pandas, and how to fix it.

 Consider trying to join the following two csv files on the city_id column.

 	:::console
 	$ cat city-names.csv